henryiii/conda-clang-format/README.md

 # conda-clang-format

-This is a pre-commit hook for conda-forge/clang-format.
+This is a pre-commit hook for [conda-forge/clang-format](https://github.com/conda-forge/clangdev-feedstock), suitable for local runs or [pre-commit.ci](https://pre-commit.ci).

 ## Updating